gildas-lormeau/zip.js/docs/interfaces/ZipWriterAddDataOptions.md

 `true` to mark the file names as UTF-8 setting the general purpose bit 11 in the header (see Appendix D - Language Encoding (EFS)), `false` to mark the names as compliant with the original IBM Code Page 437.

-Note that this does not ensure that the file names are in the correct encoding.
+Note that this option only sets the flag, it does not ensure that the file names are in the correct
+encoding: when it is set to `false`, the names are still encoded in UTF-8 unless the [ZipWriterConstructorOptions#encodeText](ZipWriterConstructorOptions.md#encodetext) option is also set to encode them in the intended code page.

 #### Default Value